Frost Bank Tower: History

+In March 2003, Frost Bank announced plans to move its downtown Austin operations into the skyscraper, signing a lease for 52000 ft2 of office space and becoming the building's lead tenant; in response, Cousins Properties renamed the building after the bank.
+The building's retail space was fully leased in April 2003 with the addition of a McCormick & Schmick's restaurant.
+Frost Bank Tower topped out on May 28, 2003, including the final concrete pour and the hoisting of a 30 ft cedar tree onto the top of the building as part of the topping out ceremony.
+A tin cross was also ceremonially embedded into the concrete on each floor.
+In August 2003, the total cost of the building was estimated at $137 million.
+It became the tallest building in Austin, Texas, and the fourth tallest building outside of Dallas and Houston, Texas, (excluding the Tower of the Americas in San Antonio).
+The 99 ft crown atop the building was ceremonially illuminated for the first time on the night of January 21, 2004.
+Over 700 people attended the event, including Turan Duda, the skyscraper's lead architect.

 After Austin's skyscraper construction boom, which began in 2007, Frost Bank Tower was soon surpassed in height by the 360 Condominiums at 581 ft in 2008.
 As of March 2011, it is the 54th tallest building in Texas.
 In 2006, Cousins Properties sold the building for $188 million to EQ Office, which eventually sold it to Thomas Properties Group.
 Currently, there are many notable tenants in the building, including Frost Bank, Morgan Stanley, Ernst & Young, PIMCO, UTIMCO, and Heritage Title Co.

 Architecture

 Designed by Duda/Paine Architects, LLP with HKS, Inc. as the Architect of Record, the Frost Bank Tower is considered one of the most recognizable buildings in Austin.
 The building starts with a rectangular shape on the ground that eventually becomes a square point in the crown.
 The base of the building is expressed in honed finish limestone while the main superstructure of the building is a blue low-e glass skin, which is a thicker type of glass, that covers the entire tower.
 The Frost Bank Tower is one of only two places in the world with blue low-e glass skin, the other being the Reuters Building in New York City, which was the earlier structure.
 The folded panes of the building step back to create a segmented pyramidal form.
 Lighting covers the crown, where a section of the building 150 ft lights up, and sometimes changes color for special occasions, such as the 2006 Rose Bowl, when the Austin-based University of Texas Longhorns defeated the USC Trojans.
 More than 200,000 sq ft (60,960 sq m) of glass was used for the facade of the building alone and 45,000 sq ft (13,716 sq m) of glass was used in the crown.
 The building also contains an 11 level parking garage with spaces for more than 1,400 vehicles.